Giphy/ios-radar-memory-leak-sample/README.md

 ```

 ## Conclusion

-We believe this is a compiler related issue and opening a Radar to Apple.
+We believe this is a compiler related issue and are reporting a Radar to Apple.

 ![Leaking](https://media.giphy.com/media/l3q2MDnkLri1t7i5a/giphy.gif)